CycloneDX/guides/SBOM/en/0x40-BOM_Coverage_Maturity_Quality.md

 The model can be used to evaluate:

-- Incoming BOMs adhere to organizational policy by supporting the data required by various stakeholders
+- Incoming BOMs adherance to organizational policy by supporting the data required by various stakeholders
 - BOM generation and consumption tools
 - Current and future BOM formats against each other and their alignment with organizational requirements